IJSComplexMatter/cddm/doc/quickstart.rst

    >>> x, y = log_merge(lin_data, multi_level)

 Here, `x` is the log-spaced time delay array, `y` is the merged correlation data.

+.. plot:: examples/plot_auto_correlate_raw.py

+   All levels of the multilevel data and the merged data (black).

-We can compare the results now
+We can compare the log merged results with the log averaged results:

 .. doctest::